 The development was done by trial and error, measuring the impacts and then comparison with known impacts from tests in the Delta flume.
 A pilot test was performed in May 2012 and from October 2012 on various dikes have been investigated.

-Two movies are available:
+The following movies are available: